raspberrypilearning/piglow/worksheet.md

     All: 1
     ```

-Press `Enter` after each one and you should be able to see the PiGlow light up in sequence!
+Press `Enter` after each one, and you should see the PiGlow light up in sequence!

-## Creating a PiGlow Program
+## Creating a PiGlow program

-Now that you have all the files that you need for your PiGlow, it is time to create your very first glowing led program using Python.
-In this step you will learn how to import the functions that you need from the modules to turn on and off individual LEDs on the PiGlow.
+Now that you have all the files that you need for your PiGlow, it is time to create your very first glowing LED program using Python.
+In this step, you will learn how to import the functions that you need from the modules to turn on and off individual LEDs on the PiGlow.

 1. Open the Python editor IDLE with the command `sudo idle &`.

-1. Once the Python Shell has loaded click on `File` and `New Window` to open a new text editor file.
+1. Once the Python Shell has loaded, click on `File` and `New Window` to open a new text editor file.

 1. Save this file as `FirstPiGlow.py` by clicking on `File` and `Save As`.

-1. Being your program by importing the Pyglow module and the `sleep` function from the `time` module.
+1. Begin your program by importing the Pyglow module and the `sleep` function from the `time` module:

     ```python
     from PyGlow import PyGlow
     from time import sleep
     ```

-1. Now create a connection to the PiGlow by typing underneath:
+1. Now create a connection to the PiGlow by typing the following underneath:

     ```python
     pyglow = PyGlow()
     ```

-1. Next set all the LEDs on the PiGlow to `0` or **off**:
+1. Next, set all the LEDs on the PiGlow to `0` or **off**:

     ```python
     pyglow.all(0)